tonyvict/tp/docs/DeveloperGuide.md

      Use case ends.
 ---

-### **UC-5: Unschedule a lesson**
+### **UC05 - Unschedule Lesson**

+**System**: ClassRosterPro\
+**Use Case**: UC05 - Unschedule Lesson\
+**Actor**: Tutor\
-**Preconditions:** Student exists with at least one scheduled lesson.
+**Preconditions**: Student exists with at least one scheduled lesson\
+**Guarantees**:
+- Lesson is removed if both indices are valid
+- Attendance records for the lesson are also removed
+- Data consistency is maintained

 **MSS:**

 1. Tutor lists/filters students.
-2. Tutor enters `unschedule 1 lesson/1`.
+2. Tutor enters unschedule command with student index and lesson index.
-3. System validates both indices.
+3. ClassRosterPro validates both indices.
-4. System removes the lesson and confirms.
+4. ClassRosterPro removes the lesson and confirms.\
+  Use case ends.

 **Extensions:**

+* 1a.
+Tutor cannot find desired student in current view.
+   * 1a1.
+Tutor uses find or filter commands to locate student.\
+     Use case resumes from step 1.
 * 2a.
-Student index out of bounds → error "Invalid person index".
-* 2b.
-Lesson index out of bounds → error "Invalid lesson index".
+Tutor enters invalid command format.
+   * 2a1.
+ClassRosterPro shows correct usage format.\
+     Use case ends.
 * 3a.
+ClassRosterPro detects student index out of bounds.
+   * 3a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
+* 3b.
+ClassRosterPro detects lesson index out of bounds.
+   * 3b1.
+ClassRosterPro shows "Invalid lesson index".\
+     Use case ends.
+* 3c.
+ClassRosterPro detects student has no lessons.
-Student has no lessons → error "The selected person has no lessons scheduled".
+   * 3c1.
+ClassRosterPro shows "The selected person has no lessons scheduled".\
+     Use case ends.
+* 4a.
+ClassRosterPro encounters data corruption in lesson records.
+   * 4a1.
+ClassRosterPro shows "Error accessing lesson data".\
+     Use case ends.
+* 4b.
+ClassRosterPro fails to remove lesson due to storage error.
+   * 4b1.
+ClassRosterPro shows "Error removing lesson data".\
+     Use case ends.
+* c.
+At any time, Tutor cancels the operation.
+   * c1.
+ClassRosterPro returns to command prompt without changes.\
+     Use case ends.

 ---